KartKrewDev/RingRacers/README.md

 We welcome external contributions from the community.
 If you are planning on making a large feature you intend to contribute to the project, please consider reaching out to us in the Kart Krew Dev public Discord server so we can coordinate with you.

-Our primary source repository is [hosted on the SRB2 Gitlab](https://git.do.srb2.org/KartKrew/RingRacers).
+Our primary source repository is [hosted on gitlab.com](https://gitlab.com/kart-krew-dev/ring-racers).
 The Github repository is a mirror of this.
 If you submit a Pull Request to the Github repository, please keep in mind that we do not consistently monitor that mirror and may not see your request.

 All contributions must be made available under the GPL General Public License version 2.0, or public domain.
 Integrations for third party code must be made to code which is compatibly licensed.